YoomamaFTW/identifying-rate-spikes-socialmedia/README.md

 Once a "rate spike" is identified, a break/tick will be made, identifying the name of the tag, the usual rate, the number of posts, and the mean of the spiked rates.
 The algorithm successfully identified the tag which would contain a number of posts that can be selected from (not included in this library, of course).

+The algorithm is actually just a linear regression model.
+Actually, it only uses the slope, m, and compares the slopes of each tag for a certain period of time.
+The greater the slope, the more likely it's "trending".

 ----
 ## Who Should and How to Integrate
 Those who should integrate this methodology are users who have a continuous flow of information/data.